I’m 30, I Make $92K & I’m Looking For My Dream Wedding Venue

 Location: Vancouver Island

 Assets: Our house is valued at $989,000 currently, we have a combined $150,000 in pension, and around $60,000 in various company stocks and GICs.
-M. and I have completely commingled finances.
-I will be tracking both as essentially I spend whatever he spends.
+My spouse M. and I have completely commingled finances; I will be tracking both as essentially I spend whatever he spends (M. makes $60,000, for a combined income of $152,000 before tax).

+Debt: $3,000 on a zero-interest credit card for a 10-month period (we balanced transferred and pay $400/month); $480,000 in a mortgage.
+We refinanced in September 2023 for a five year fixed rate, however I don’t consider our mortgage debt due to the equity we are gaining, and that our mortgage for a five-bedroom, three-bath single family home is less than rent for a two-bedroom condo in Vancouver

-Paycheck Amount : My salary is $2,555 after taxes.
+Paycheck Amount: My salary is $2,555 after taxes.
 M. makes $2,308 after taxes.
 Our pay periods are alternating.

 Pronouns: She/her